-Plant your dumb cane in standard houseplant potting mix.
+Plant your dumb cane in a standard houseplant potting mix.
 In terms of water, the soil should remain relatively moist, but not soggy.
 Water your plant when the top inch of soil has dried, checking it regularly to ensure it doesn't dry completely.
 Dumb canes need less water in winter during the dormant season, and plants in lower-light conditions may need less water overall.

 To increase the humidity around your plant, group it together with other humidity-loving plants—as the leaves give off moisture, the air around the plants becomes more humid.
 You can also fill a tray with a layer of pebbles and add water to just below the top of the pebbles.
 Put your plant's pot on top of the tray and ensure the water isn't touching the bottom of the pot.
 The water will evaporate, humidifying the air around your plant.